We all do it: “What’s the name of that movie?” | “What’s that actors name?”

 - Name of the Writer

-- Name of the person who did the Score
+- Name of the Composer

 - Name of any of the Actors or Actresses no matter how big or small their role was